 Here’s what Janet had to say about it:

 “Many thanks to Amy Fotino for all her help over the past year.
-I went to her seminar not sure if I wanted to breastfeed.
-I didn’t want the pressure while being a working mom.
+I went to her seminar not sure if I wanted to breastfeed, I didn’t want the pressure while being a working mom.
 I walked out from her seminar with a feeling of empowerment.
 Little did I know this seminar was the start of something much bigger than our family.
 After Ro was born we learned we fell into a category of moms and babies with oversupply.
 As a family we decided to use it for the greater good and we donated over 30 gallons of breastmilk.
 Greg packed milk, sorted milk and cleaned countless bottles and pump parts.
 These photo were captured by the one and only Jenna Perfette.”

 The 30 milk jugs were a fun prop and memory to represent all their hard work!
+Takes a lot of milk to get you to your first birthday (photo session)!

 I suspect Ro will be instilled with the generosity and dedication that her parents are already showing her in her first year.
 I can’t wait to see the little lady she becomes!